ME Undergraduate Tracks

 THE BUILT ENVIRONMENT

-ME Tracks: The Built Environment flyer
+The Built Environment Flyer

 The built environment is human-made spaces where people work, live, and play.
 Students in this track develop skills to develop and create environments optimized for human activity, such as providing safe and comfortable indoor building air, with processes that minimize energy and environmental impact on our society.
 This exciting track includes the following fields: